 The statute of limitations for filing a wrongful death claim can vary by state.
 The general rule is that the filing must occur within two years of the action that caused death.
 In some states, there is a limit on the financial damages that can be recovered in certain suits.
 Medical malpractice suits are one area of wrongful death law that may see a cap on the financial damages awarded, due to the nature of the work.

 Punitive damages may also be awarded if the defendant’s actions are proven to be exceedingly reckless.
 Punitive damages are a means of punishing the defendant financially for his or her actions.
 Any financial award arising from these damages is distributed among the deceased’s beneficiaries.

-A wrongful death suit from 2013 awarded a young Californian girl more than $150 million in damages after watching her family die in a fiery crash.
-The driver of the truck and the trucking company were found liable in the death and obligated to pay the damages.
-Wrongful death cases that leave orphans in their wake are particularly complex and may involve factors such as the future support of a child and finding ways to lessen the emotional burden of losing your family.
+Wrongful death cases that leave orphans in their wake are particularly complex.
+These cases may involve factors such as the future support of a child and efforts to lessen the emotional burden of losing one’s family.
+For example, a wrongful death suit from 2013 awarded a young Californian girl more than $150 million in damages after she watched her family die in a fiery semi-truck crash.
+The driver of the truck and the trucking company were both found liable for the death and were obligated to pay the damages.

 Consulting a wrongful death lawyer is the most reliable way to learn your state’s particular laws and guidelines regarding wrongful death.
 The Houston wrongful death attorneys at Lapeze & Johns, PLLC, have the experience needed to make the process as painless as possible while providing the legal knowledge needed to take your case from start to finish.

 If you or a loved one are facing or filing a wrongful death suit, speak with our Houston wrongful death attorneys today for a FREE consultation.